monicamain1/monicatool/long_descriptions/record-replay.md

-This parameter refers to whether the monitoring system is able to record and replay the behaviour of the UUM or not.
+The "record-replay" parameter refers to whether the on-chip monitoring system is able to record and replay the behaviour of the target under analysis or not.